maxpichev/wazuh-detection-lab/Rules/README.md

 Provides early signal on registry-based persistence techniques often used after initial foothold.

 ---

+## 7. LOLBAS: mshta.exe Remote Script Execution
+File: `mshta_lolbas.xml`
+MITRE: T1218.005 (Signed Binary Proxy Execution: mshta), T1059 (Scripting), T1059.001 (PowerShell)

+Detects abuse of `mshta.exe` as a LOLBAS (Living-Off-the-Land Binary) to proxy the execution of attacker-controlled scripts.
+The base rule flags any mshta.exe process creation, while higher-severity rules identify malicious use cases such as:

+loading remote `.hta` payloads or `URLs`

+executing inline javascript: or vbscript: stagers

+invoking `PowerShell` from within the mshta command line

+These patterns are strongly associated with phishing payloads, malware loaders, and initial access techniques where mshta is leveraged to bypass application controls and execute scripts under a trusted Windows binary.
+The rule set provides early detection of mshta-based stagers commonly used in real-world intrusion chains.

 ## Notes
 - All rules were tested on a configured Windows endpoint with Sysmon EventID 1 process creation.
 - Regex patterns use PCRE2 for flexibility across command-line variations.